graemephi/imgur-uploader/README.md

 # Changelog

+Version 2.4: Update to Manifest V3.
+Fix capture area bug when the browser's default zoom level was not 1.0, caused by incorrectly applying a zoom correction factor when the browser had already applied that correction for us.

 Version 2.3.1: Fix bug caused by improper use of a browser API, which are more strict nowadays.

 Version 2.3: Relaxed permission requirements as made possible by updates to Chrome's extension API (or, possibly, just their documentation).